Castles of Wales - Cadw Explorer Pass

 Book now from £25.52

-Get your Cadw Explorer Pass to visit 20 historic monuments in Wales
+Get your Cadw Explorer Pass to visit the best of Wales

 The Castles of Wales Explorer Pass offers the freedom to explore the best Welsh castles and help you get the most out of your visit to Wales.